deadlyvipers/dojo_rules/introduction.md

 (Later it might be HTML & CSS, I guess the keyword is needed for this assignment...)

+Up to this point, my deadly programming skills are:
+*HTML
+*Git

 Enjoy the learning process!